MTPConnect Team

 Jo holds strong planning and organisational skills, developed over 20 years through administration and coordination roles at a range of organisations, including a start-up software technology company which saw her relocate to the USA (California and Washington) for three years.

-Lauren Kelly - Senior Director, Targeted Translation Research Accelerator (TTRA) initiative
+Lauren Kelly - Senior Director, Targeted Translation Research Accelerator (TTRA) Program

 Lauren Kelly is our Senior Director of the TTRA initiative, based in Melbourne.
 Lauren specialises in the translation of science and technology and has extensive experience in developing, leading, and managing new initiatives, multidisciplinary teams, biobanks, pre-clinical and clinical R&D projects.